Skip to content

 6 Common Myths About Italian Citizenship by Descent

 Embarking on the journey to obtain Italian citizenship by descent is an exciting opportunity to reconnect with your roots.
+Eligibility for this process is based on having Italian descent, meaning you must have Italian ancestors in your family lineage.
 However, there are many misconceptions about the process that can make it seem overwhelming or unattainable.
 Whether you’re worried about generational limits, price concerns, or language requirements, we’re here to set the record straight.
 In this blog post, we’ll debunk some of the most prevalent myths about Italian citizenship by descent, providing you with clarity and confidence as you explore your eligibility.

 There are no generational limits for Jure Sanguinis in Italy.
-This means if you meet the qualifications and are able to prove your line of eligibility to the Italian Government, you likely have the right to claim Italian citizenship!
+This means if you meet the qualifications and can prove your line of eligibility to the Italian Government, you likely have the right to claim Italian citizenship!
+Eligibility is based on proving your Italian lineage through a direct line to your Italian-born ancestors.

 There are a few key dates that must be examined to fully determine your eligibility.
-First is March 17, 1861, which is the date of Italian Unification under the Kingdom in Italy.
-You must be able to prove that your last Italian born ancestor had lived in Italy some time after that date in order to qualify for Jure Sanguinis.
+First is March 17, 1861, which is the date of Italian Unification under the Kingdom of Italy.
+You must be able to prove that your last Italian-born ancestor had lived in Italy some time after that date to qualify for Jure Sanguinis.
+You must identify all relevant Italian ancestors and obtain each ancestor’s birth certificate to establish your claim.
 The second date to keep in mind is July 1, 1912.
-This was the date that Italian Law 555 or Jure Sanguinis took effect.
-Your Italian Ancestor must not have naturalized to a foreign country before this date, otherwise you may not be eligible for Italian Citizenship.
+This was the date that Italian Law 555, or Jure Sanguinis, took effect.
+Your Italian Ancestor must not have naturalized to a foreign country before this date; otherwise, you may not be eligible for Italian Citizenship.
+If an ancestor naturalized, especially if a parent naturalized while the child was a minor, it can affect eligibility.

 If you are uncertain if your Italian ancestry falls under these parameters, our intake specialists would be happy to schedule a free eligibility screening with you to review your eligibility status!

-Until January 1, 1948, Italian born women did not have the right to pass citizenship to their descendants.
+Until January 1, 1948, Italian-born women did not have the right to pass citizenship to their descendants.
 Following Italian women receiving full rights of citizenship in 1948, any children born to a female with an unbroken line of Jure Sanguinis were able to claim citizenship.
-A very common point of confusion is that the date of birth of someone’s female ancestor is what dictates if a case is a Via Materna/1948 case, but rather it is the date of birth of the descendant that dictates this.
+A very common point of confusion is that the date of birth of someone’s female ancestor is what dictates if a case is a Via Materna/1948 case, but rather, it is the date of birth of the descendant that dictates this.
+If your female ancestor gave birth before 1948, you may need to pursue legal action in the Italian courts to have your citizenship recognized.

-If your Italian born ancestor, or an intermediary female ancestor passed citizenship to their descendants prior to 1948, not all hope is lost.
-A landmark Italian court case in 2009 contested this law stating that it was discriminatory and that Italian women did pass citizenship prior to 1948 and had equally legitimate claims to the laws of Jure Sanguinis.
+If your Italian-born ancestor, or an intermediary female ancestor, passed citizenship to their descendants before 1948, not all hope is lost.
+A landmark Italian court case in 2009 contested this law, stating that it was discriminatory and that Italian women had passed citizenship before 1948 and had equally legitimate claims to the laws of Jure Sanguinis.
+Legal action in the Italian courts, including cases decided by the Italian Supreme Court, has been necessary to challenge these discriminatory laws.
+The Supreme Court’s interpretation of the Italian constitution was pivotal in overturning previous restrictions and ensuring equal rights for women to pass on citizenship.
 Since that ruling, Via Materna or 1948 cases have been an equally valid route to obtaining Italian citizenship by descent.

-There are many nuances to the 1948 law which can be confusing, so if it is unclear if your Italian female ancestor qualifies you for citizenship, please visit our webpage regarding Via Materna cases or schedule a call with us!
+There are many nuances to the 1948 law, which can be confusing, so if it is unclear whether your Italian female ancestor qualifies you for citizenship, please visit our webpage regarding Via Materna cases or schedule a call with us!

 Myth #3: Applying for Italian Citizenship by Descent will take a very long time.

-One of these paths is a 730 Day court case, commonly referred to as an “Against the Queue Case.”
-If you are able to prove through legal recourse that you are unable to obtain a consulate appointment at your designated consulate within 730 days, or 2 years, you may be eligible to have your case heard in the Italian court system.
-For many individuals whose consulates have long wait times, this can be a much more efficient path to obtaining your citizenship.
+One of these paths is a 730-day court case, commonly referred to as an “Against the Queue Case.”
+If you can prove through legal recourse that you are unable to obtain a consulate appointment at your designated consulate within 730 days, or 2 years, you may be eligible to have your case heard in the Italian court system.
+For many individuals whose consulates have long wait times, this can be a much more efficient path to obtaining their citizenship.
 The second possible alternative route to obtaining your citizenship is the aforementioned Via Materna/1948 case.
 Because these types of cases must go through the Italian courts, these cases also serve as an alternative route to obtaining your citizenship by avoiding the potentially long wait times at your assigned consulate.

 If you are interested in learning more about court cases for obtaining your Italian Citizenship, please visit our webpage regarding court cases.